conductrics/conductrics-js-wrapper/README.md

 + `session` - a session ID to use to identify the visitor (see notes above).
 + `reward` - an optional numeric value for the goal that was just achieved.
 If not provided, the server will use the agent's default (typically `1` unless otherwise specified).
 + `goal` - a goal code to identify which of your business goals has just been achieved.
 If not provided, the server will use the default goal code for the agent (typically `goal-1` unless otherwise specified).

+### Request Batching (BETA) ###

+Normally, each decision or reward call results in an HTTP request to Conductrics.
+If lots of decisions (or rewards) for different agents may be made on a web page, it is possible that this could result in a bunch of HTTP requests, which could have a negative impact on performance (depending on when your code makes the calls).

+There are two batching options:

+- **Automatic batching**.
+Just add `batching:'auto'` in the options object for the constructor.
+- **Manual batching**.
+Add `batching:'manual'` for the options object for the constructor.
+Now call `batchStart()` before the decision() and goal() calls you would like batched, and then `batchSend()` to send them to Conductrics.

+With either the automatic or manual mode, the callbacks for each of your decision/reward calls will be executed normally when the batched response is received from Conductrics.
+In other words, you shouldn't have to change the decision() and reward() calls themselves, or their callback handlers.

 Acknowledgements: Includes adapted versions of https://github.com/litejs/browser-cookie-lite and https://code.google.com/p/microajax/